-Provider is based in Romania which is free from any kind data retention laws.
+The provider is based in Romania which is free from any kind of data retention laws.
 So it is a safe choice for users that want to stay away from any data logging that German ISPs are involved in.

 CyberGhost also offers 7 simultaneous connections and you can avail 45-day refund period, which is more than most what most other providers offer.

 Considering these features, CyberGhost is a decent VPN for German users who want to enhance their privacy online for $2.25/mo .